lbseale/HaskellSchool/en/lessons/basics/functions.md

 \x -> \y -> x + y
 ```

-The term is currification: Your function of two arguments has been transformed behind the scenes into a function
+The term is currification: your function of two arguments has been transformed behind the scenes into a function
 of one argument containing another function of one argument, containing itself the operation.
 In Javascript, this would be expressed like this: